tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

     VNet                = $vnet
     KvaName             = $clusterRoleName
     ControlplaneVmSize  = 'Standard_A4_v2'
-    #Version            = '1.0.23.10605'    # Specify AKS hybrid version to deploy if you want to deploy not the latest version.
+    #Version            = '1.0.23.10605'    # Specify the AKS hybrid version to deploy if you do not want to deploy the latest version.
     Verbose             = $true
 }
 Set-AksHciConfig @params